jfcloutier/karma_system/research_fellowship/niche_construction.md

 If the agent spends a enough time eating, it will starting depositing on the patch it is on.

-The robot can sense its own deposits (poop) and distinguish between the remains of poison (yellow) vs food (brown).
+The agent can sense its own deposits (poop) and distinguish between the remains of poison (bright yellow) vs food (dark yellow).

 Deposits disappear on their on after some time.

-Thanks to @eah13 for the idea!
+Thanks to Elliot Hauser (@eah13) for the stygmergy idea!